CamHaoHa/Study/README.md

-# My first day at Github
+# My first day at Github!!!